raspberrypi/picotool/README.md

 ## encrypt

 `encrypt` allows you to encrypt and sign a binary for use on the RP2350.
 By default, it will sign the encrypted binary, but that can be configured similarly to `picotool seal`.
 You can either provide your own bootloader to decrypt the binary (see pico-examples/bootloaders/encrypted), or embed a decrypting bootloader into the binary with the `--embed` argument, to create a self-decrypting binary.
+When embedding a bootloader, by default it will add a load map item to clear SRAM on load like the `picotool seal --clear` option - this can be disabled by passing `--no-clear`.

 The encrypted binary will have the following structure: